 - Dust suppression and watering of access tracks (approximately 4 x 30 kL tankers refilling 4-5 times a day).

-- Compaction of access tracks.
+- · Compaction of access tracks.

 - Vehicle/ Machinery wash-down bays.

-- Rehabilitation (dependent upon time of year).

 - Accommodation camps.

 - Concrete production.

-A riverine protection permit is required under the Water Act 2000 from the Department of Natural Resources and Mines to:

-- excavate or place fill in a watercourse - destroy vegetation in a watercourse.
+A riverine protection permit is required under the Water Act 2000 from the Department of Resources to excavate or place fill in a watercourse or destroy vegetation in a watercourse.
+Exemptions for riverine protection permits exist, if authorised entities can comply with the 'riverine protection permit exemption requirements' (RPP Exemption Requirements).
+Powerlink is an authorised entity under the RPP Exemption Requirements, and therefore does not require a riverine protection permit to carry out these activities in a watercourse, lake or spring if compliance can be achieved with the minimum requirements stipulated.

-Powerlink Queensland is an authorised entity under the Electricity Act 1994 and under the riverine protection permit exemption requirements does not require a riverine protection permit to carry out these activities in a watercourse, lake or spring.
-The Draft Alignment may require disturbance to native vegetation on the bed and banks of the watercourse, primarily where the access track crosses a watercourse where reasonable alternative access cannot be sourced.
+The Preferred Alignment may require disturbance to native vegetation on the bed and banks of the watercourse, primarily where the access track crosses a watercourse where reasonable alternative access cannot be sourced.
 A number of watercourse crossings may involve excavation or placing fill (typically rock aggregate filled with the extracted bed material) in the watercourse to create bed level crossings.
-In these cases Powerlink Queensland's existing authority with regard to destroying vegetation in a watercourse (not more than 0.25 ha in a single watercourse) or excavating/placing fill in a watercourse (not more than 500 m3 in a single watercourse) will be utilised, while complying with 'Accepted development requirements for operational work that is constructing or raising waterway barrier works' (DAF, 2017).